pnp/pnpcore/docs/articles/contributor/writing tests.md

     }
 ```

-3. Code your test with mocking turned off
+3. Write your test with mocking turned off
-4. Once your test is ready delete the generated mock data files (see the `.response` files in the `MockData` folder) and run your test once more to regenerate them
+4. Once your test is ready delete the generated mock data files (see the `.response` files in the `MockData` folder) and run your test once more to regenerate them.
+This step ensures that no stale mocking files will be checked in.
 5. Turn mocking on (commenting the `TestCommon.Instance.Mocking = false;` line) and verify your test still works
 6. Check in your test case **together with** the offline files generated in the **mockdata** folder
+7. **Optionally**: if your test is creating artifacts in Microsoft 365 it's best to code the cleanup in the test or in the default `cleantestenv.ps1` script

 > [!Important]
-> Each checked in test must be checked in with mocking turned on and as such with the appropiate offline test files.
-This is imporant as it ensures that test cases execute really fast and that tests can be used in build/deploy pipelines.
+> Each checked in test must be checked in with mocking turned on and as such with the appropiate offline test files (the `.response` files).
+This is important as it ensures that test cases execute really fast and that tests can be used in build/deploy pipelines.

 ## Frequently Asked Questions